 Another way to improve patient’s knowledge is to encourage them with the AR.
 The augmented reality gives the opportunity to display drug information in the understandable and memorable form.
 Marker-based augmented reality provides patients with the 3D model of medicaments, their mains functions and how they work inside the body.

 - Reduce the risks associated with minimally invasive surgery.
 Monitors, displaying vital statistics and images being delivered by an endoscopic camera, could be replaced by AR smart glasses.

 - Better informed decisions about the right treatment and illness prevention.
 Futures parents may use AR for educational purposes to prepare themselves.
 Although AR apps cannot yet find diseases and symptoms, such mobile apps offer the opportunity to understand how our body works better.

 - Make procedures more tolerable.
 Already mentioned AccuVein makes both the patients’ and medical staff’s lives easier.

 - Better aftercare – AR apps will help people leaving hospitals to stay on track with their treatment at home.

 Benefits for the doctors

 - Medical training and education.
 Training without the risks is the great possibility of using the augmented reality.
-AR technology makes medical training more interactive and helps students to use the theory in real world.
-For example, HoloLens by Microsoft can transform the learning of the human anatomy in a brand-new way.
+AR technology makes medical training more interactive and helps students to use the theory in the real world.
+For example, HoloLens by Microsoft can transform the learning of human anatomy in a brand-new way.